Severson-Group/eMach-matlab/CONTRIBUTING.md

 of the BSD license that you can find in the LICENSE.md file included in the source distribution.

-# How to use GitHub issues for the modeling repository
+# How to use GitHub Issues for the modeling repository

+GitHub Issues is used to track development actions for this repository.
+If there is a problem or concern, create an issue using the GitHub web interface.
+Please ensure a duplicate issue doesn't already exist.

+1. Create a descriptive title that summarizes the issue
+2. Write enough details in the description that anyone else familiar with the project can take action and be productive on this topic
+3. Populate metadata fields
+  a.
+Use "Assignees" to assign relevant people to work on the issue
+  b.
+Use "Labels" to assign appropriate tags
+  c.
+Use "Milestone" to assign issue to group

 # How to provide a patch for a new feature